Two Years After Quitting My Job, I Found Myself Building in Canada

 Many of the decisions I made along the way were tied to immigration.

-In short, I had planned around Ontario’s Master’s Graduate stream under the Ontario Immigrant Nominee Program (OINP): after completing an eligible master’s program, I could apply for a provincial nomination and, from there, a relatively predictable path to permanent residence (PR).
-The problem was that when we were about to graduate, that path was cancelled with no grandfathering.
+In short, I had planned around Ontario's Master's Graduate stream under the Ontario Immigrant Nominee Program (OINP): finish an eligible master's, apply for a provincial nomination, and follow a relatively predictable path to permanent residence (PR).
+The problem was that right as we were about to graduate, the stream was cancelled, with no grandfathering.

-Choosing Canada, choosing Ottawa, choosing TIM, setting my English target at CLB 9, and even later building Joe Speaking all had immigration running in the background.
+Choosing Canada, choosing Ottawa, choosing TIM, setting my English target at CLB 9, even building Joe Speaking later on: immigration was running in the background of all of it.

-Technology Innovation Management was one of the few master’s programs that matched my background, was outside the Greater Toronto Area, belonged to STEM, and met the requirements of Ontario’s Master’s Graduate stream.
-So from a pathway perspective, it was almost tailor-made for my situation at the time.
+Technology Innovation Management was one of the few master's programs that matched my background, sat outside the Greater Toronto Area, counted as STEM, and met the requirements of Ontario's Master's Graduate stream.
+From a pathway perspective, it was almost tailor-made for my situation.

-If everyone had known in 2024 that Ontario’s Master’s Graduate stream would be cancelled in 2026, far fewer people would have come here, and even I might not have chosen Ottawa.
+If everyone had known in 2024 that the stream would be cancelled in 2026, far fewer people would have come here, and even I might not have chosen Ottawa.

 When the reform proposal came out at the end of 2025, I stopped everything I was doing that same day.
-I wrote feedback, built a website, recorded a video, sent emails, and did basically everything I could.
+I wrote feedback, built a website, recorded a video, sent emails, and did basically everything I could think of.

 Blog post image

 I was angry, but I did not want to stop at anger.
 What truly upset me was not just that the pathway changed.
-It was that many people had already made real life decisions based on the old rules.
-Schools, students, and related industries were all involved.
+It was that so many people had already made real life decisions based on the old rules.
+Schools, students, and related industries were all caught in it.

-Unexpectedly, in early March 2026, I received a reply from Ontario’s immigration minister.
-The response itself was fairly neutral, but invitations were indeed issued in March and April.
-Unfortunately, after we received our graduation letters in May, there were no more invitations, and the Master’s Graduate and PhD Graduate streams effectively came to an end.
+Unexpectedly, in early March 2026, I received a reply from Ontario's immigration minister.
+The response itself was fairly neutral, but invitations did go out in March and April.
+Unfortunately, after we received our graduation letters in May, no more came, and the Master's Graduate and PhD Graduate streams effectively ended there.

 Blog post image

 So even though I need to look for work next, I still want to publish my feedback on this reform first.
-Not as a personal complaint, but because these real voices should not stay only in private conversations.
+Not as a personal complaint, but because these real voices should not stay locked inside private conversations.

 Of course, this is not the only path.
-My current fallback plan is to gain one year of Canadian work experience.
+My current fallback is to gain a year of Canadian work experience.
 Overall, I do not think permanent residence will be a major problem, since I still have more than three years.
 So I am not panicking.

-It sounds like a joke, but if even someone like me, with some savings and a willingness to try things, feels the path getting narrower, then people with fewer buffers are probably feeling it much more.
+It sounds like a joke, but if even someone like me, with some savings and a willingness to try things, can feel the path narrowing, then people with fewer buffers are feeling it much harder.

-I remember having dinner with a newly arrived friend in January.
-He said something very direct: my real goal was not immigration itself.
-Judging from what I am doing now, immigration is more like a byproduct.
+I remember a dinner with a newly arrived friend in January.
+He said something very direct: my real goal was never immigration.
+Judging from what I am actually doing, immigration is more of a byproduct.

-As an immigrant, I sometimes wonder: why do we have to work so hard for things locals are simply born with?
-But perhaps that is also what makes us more competitive.
-Let's call it part of the immigrant experience.
-Some things are easiest to understand after you have lived them.
+As an immigrant, I sometimes wonder: why do we have to fight so hard for things locals are simply born with?
+But maybe that is also what makes us more competitive.
+Call it part of the immigrant experience.
+Some things you only understand after living them.

-So immigration matters, but it is only an intermediate goal, not the destination.
+So immigration matters, but it is an intermediate goal, not the destination.

 7. Not Working

-A big reason I can have being able to keep some distance from the process now is that I have not been working a traditional job.
+A big reason I can keep some distance from all of this is that I have not been working a traditional job.

-But that sentence only makes sense with its conditions: I am single, have no mortgage, have some savings, and do not carry much daily family pressure.
+But that sentence only makes sense with its conditions attached: I am single, have no mortgage, have some savings, and carry little day-to-day family pressure.

 Three years ago, when my former colleague Mr. Chen talked to me about these things, I did not pay much attention.
-Only when it became my own life did I understand this sense of calm: when you have a huge amount of unstructured time that belongs to you, you feel free.
-Every day becomes about doing what you want to do, or more precisely, trying to make yourself do what you truly want to do.
+Only once it became my own life did I understand this kind of calm: when you have a vast amount of unstructured time that belongs entirely to you, you feel free.
+Every day becomes about doing what you want to do, or, more precisely, about getting yourself to do what you truly want to do.

-Quite a few friends have asked me: if you are not working, what do you do about income?
+Quite a few friends have asked: if you are not working, what about income?

-Two years ago, my answer was roughly the same as it is now: even if I had no income for a while, I could still live for many years without doing much.
+My answer two years ago was roughly the same as it is now: even with no income for a while, I could live for years without doing much.

-On one hand, my past savings gave me a buffer.
-On the other hand, the actual cost of living in Canada has not been as scary as I had imagined.
+Partly, my past savings gave me a buffer.
+Partly, the actual cost of living in Canada turned out to be less frightening than I had imagined.

 More importantly, by 2026, AI had already started bringing in some income.
-It was not much, but the basic shape was there.
+Not much, but the basic shape was there.

-Since 2024, I have increasingly felt that, at least for me, money and traditional work are moving down the priority list.
-They still matter, but they are no longer the center of every decision.
+Since 2024, I have increasingly felt that, for me at least, money and traditional work are sliding down the priority list.
+They still matter.
+They are just no longer at the center of every decision.

-It sounds like a joke, if the only goal were to make money, I should just go all in on SpaceX, Anthropic, and OpenAI.
+It sounds like a joke, but if the only goal were money, I should just go all in on SpaceX, Anthropic, and OpenAI.
 Come back to this sentence in three years.

 Blog post image

-I was also lucky that after coming here, some income opportunities came to me through my program.
-After Claude Code and Codex appeared, I could sometimes finish months of work in a few scattered days.
-If there was feedback later, I could keep revising.
+I was also lucky that after arriving, some income opportunities found me through the program.
+After Claude Code and Codex appeared, I could sometimes finish months of work in a few scattered days, then keep revising whenever feedback came in.

-You could say that after coming to Canada, compared with my days in Beijing, I did the easiest work and earned the highest hourly rate.
+You could say that since coming to Canada, compared with my Beijing days, I have done the easiest work of my life at the highest hourly rate.

 Blog post image

-Not working also taught me something else: people need work of their own.
+Not working taught me something else too: people need work of their own.

-No matter how capable you are inside a system, many things disappear quickly once you leave it.
+However capable you are inside a system, much of it evaporates the moment you leave.
 Titles, permissions, processes, and institutional endorsement are not fully yours.

-But if you have your own work, your own products, and your own expression, you gradually build a kind of confidence that does not depend on any organization.
+But if you have your own work, your own products, and your own voice, you slowly build a kind of confidence that does not depend on any organization.

 8. Work

-When I first came to Canada, I still planned to look for a job.
-That was one reason I went to so many events.
+When I first came to Canada, I still planned to find a job.
+That was part of why I went to so many events.

-But after 2025, I gradually realized that if I was only looking in Ottawa, there were not many companies I especially wanted to join.
-With the arrival of Claude Code and Codex, I began seriously thinking about something else: perhaps what I truly wanted was not to find a job, but to not return to traditional work at all.
-This was also the “not working” desire I talked about with a classmate at Mooney’s Bay in the summer of 2025.
+But through 2025, I gradually realized that if I was only looking in Ottawa, there were not many companies I especially wanted to join.
+And with Claude Code and Codex arriving, I began seriously entertaining a different thought: maybe what I truly wanted was not to find a job, but to never return to traditional work at all.
+This was the "not working" desire I talked over with a classmate at Mooney's Bay in the summer of 2025.

-To be honest, I do not really want to return to traditional work.
+Honestly, I do not really want to go back to traditional work.

-On one hand, AI capabilities are improving so quickly that many things that once required long team collaboration can now be turned into usable versions much faster by an individual.
+On one hand, AI is improving so fast that things which once required long stretches of team collaboration can now be turned into working versions by a single person, much faster.

-On the other hand, if we keep following the old path, the risk is not just that a specific role gets replaced.
+On the other, if we keep walking the old path, the risk is not just that a specific role gets replaced.
 The entire way organizations work may be redefined.

-At least for me, the traditional path of “finding a good job and climbing the ladder” no longer feels that attractive.
-Even the idea of a “good job” has become harder to define.
+For me at least, the traditional path of finding a good job and climbing the ladder has lost its pull.
+Even the idea of a "good job" is getting harder to define.
 According to OpenAI’s latest blog post, even AI researchers are expected to have a large share of their work replaced.

-I do think I have been quite lucky along the way.
-My first two jobs in Beijing were both things I genuinely wanted to do, so I could be enthusiastic instead of hating work.
+I have been quite lucky along the way.
+My first two jobs in Beijing were both things I genuinely wanted to do, so I could bring enthusiasm to work instead of dreading it.
 In November 2024, I wrote a dedicated piece about my view of work.
-Looking back now, many things in it have come true, and I am being guided by my own past thinking.
+Reading it now, much of it has come true.
+I am being guided by my own past thinking.

 Over the past few months, I often worked on Joe Speaking from morning to night.
-But because I was building something I believed in, it did not feel draining in the same way.
+But because I was building something I believed in, it never drained me the same way.

 Blog post image

-As for job hunting itself, I increasingly believe the new way is not to rely only on resumes and past credentials, but to let people see what you have already built.
-In fact, it probably should have been this way all along.
+As for job hunting itself, I increasingly believe the new way is not to lean on resumes and past credentials, but to let people see what you have already built.
+Honestly, it probably should have been this way all along.
 It is just becoming more common now.

-Your products, articles, talks, open-source projects, and real user feedback can explain who you are better than a few bullet points on a resume.
+Your products, articles, talks, open-source projects, and real user feedback explain who you are better than a few bullet points on a resume ever could.
 Ideally, an interview should not feel like an interrogation.
-It should be a conversation between both sides based on real work.
-If you are intentional enough, you can even skip the interview, just as I did when I joined Smartisan more than ten years ago.
+It should be a conversation between two sides, grounded in real work.
+If you are intentional enough, you can even skip the interview entirely, just as I did when I joined Smartisan more than ten years ago.

-I think that wherever you are, it is important to build yourself patiently over the long term, instead of only starting when you need a job.
+Wherever you are, I think it matters to build yourself patiently over the long term, instead of only starting when you need a job.

-The more ideal state is the kind of ability Naval talks about: being able to survive anywhere, and eventually becoming unemployable.
+The ideal state is the kind of capability Naval describes: able to survive anywhere, and eventually unemployable.

-Especially over the past year, the boundaries of my skills have moved beyond the product manager role.
+Over the past year especially, my skills have spilled well past the product manager role.
 I can try many things now, and different roles are starting to blend together.
-It is getting harder to treat people like interchangeable parts.
-Traditional function-based roles are starting to blur.
+It is getting harder to treat people as interchangeable parts.
+Traditional function-based roles are blurring.

 Blog post image

-Of course, going from not knowing someone to truly knowing them is still hard.
+Of course, going from not knowing someone to truly knowing them still takes time.
 Relationships need time to settle.
-That is also the value of networking.
-The best way is to work on projects together, where both sides naturally come to understand each other.
+That is also the real value of networking.
+The best way is to work on projects together, where both sides come to understand each other naturally.

-I have also told classmates that if you truly use tools like Codex and Claude Code deeply enough, and seriously build something every week, your chances of finding a decent job will become much higher.
-You are no longer just someone who says you can do things.
-You are someone who has already built things.
+I have told classmates this too: if you use tools like Codex and Claude Code deeply enough, and seriously build something every week, your odds of landing a decent job go way up.
+You are no longer someone who claims you can do things.
+You are someone who has already done them.

-So for me, job hunting itself has become another Building problem: not fitting myself into a position, but finding people I can truly build with.
+So for me, job hunting has become just another building problem: not fitting myself into a position, but finding people I can truly build with.

 9. Building